Just thinking about how to configure HAProxy with two backend Java servers to be HA, despite GC pauses.

 4. Use an affordable amount of RAM to accomplish the above, preferably 8 or 16 GB in a shared VM environment

-If you work in a VM consolidation environment, it’s important to minimize the footprint of your applications.
+If you work in a VM consolidation environment, it’s important to minimize the footprint of your base image and also applications.
 See above for rewriting applications to minimize heap and GCs.

 Garbage Collection JMX Notifications Example Code

 Blade: A Data Center Garbage Collector

 How to Tame Java GC Pauses?
 Surviving 16GiB Heap and Greater